pegesund/heysql/README.md

 	HeySql createTable: 'person' tableDict: personTable
 ```

+All data types which are supported by P3 will work fine.
+Note that this one drops your table if found from before!

 ### Database migration

 Just change the columns with plain P3-sql, and then rerun the generation methods.